The practice of consuming clay is prehistoric, with references to its medical use documented by Hippocrates.

-Bentonite is the most common form of medicinal clay available, sold as a liquid or in pill form, and is used as a base for some prescription medicines.
-Although clay can be used externally as a poultice, It is most commonly recommended as a gentle therapy to cleanse the gastrointestinal tract.
+Bentonite is the most common form of medicinal clay available and is used as a base for some prescription medicines.
+Although bentonite can be used externally as a poultice, it is most commonly recommended as a gentle therapy to cleanse the gastrointestinal tract.

 With so many insults to the digestive tract, how can we safeguard our health?
-To blunt the effect of toxicants passing through the gut, medicinal clay is well suited as an adsorbent, drawing the harmful substances in and allowing them to harmlessly pass out of the body via the colon.
-In this way, the action of clay is purely mechanical (as opposed to chemical) and is very safe to use as a long term detoxification method.
+To blunt the effect of toxicants passing through the gut, medicinal clay is well-suited as an adsorbent, drawing the harmful substances in and allowing them to harmlessly pass out of the body via the colon.
+In this way, the action of clay is purely mechanical (as opposed to chemical) and is very safe to use as a long-term detoxification method.

 It is fascinating to note that clay is consumed extensively throughout the animal kingdom.
-In her book Wild Health, Cindy Engel, PhD (endocrinologist of mammalian behavior) shares fascinating research how many animals, from birds to elephants, seek out and eat clay in a practice called geophagy.
-Although we can’t anthropomorphize these animals’ actions, it is clear that the intent in ingesting the clay is therapeutic.
+In her book “Wild Health,” mammalian behavior endocrinologist Cindy Engel, PhD, shares fascinating research detailing how many animals, from birds to elephants, seek out and eat clay in a practice called geophagy.
+Although we can’t anthropomorphize these animals’ actions, it is clear that the intent of ingesting the clay is therapeutic.

 Bentonite clay for human consumption is available in tablet or liquid form.
 It can be taken after a meal at the first sign of gastrointestinal upset or on an empty stomach as a general detoxifier.
 Bentonite is ideal for use during travel to prevent and treat foodborne illness and is similar to activated charcoal, another old remedy that also works to adsorb toxins from food and toxicants from the environment.

 Sometimes the simplest remedies are the best.
 Consider adding a bentonite clay product to your home health care kit to be taken as needed, or regularly as part of a holistic detoxification program.